novuslogic/CodeImatic.codegen/README.md

 CodeImatic.codegen
 ========

-CodeImatic.codegen is a PascalScript template driven source code and static website generator for CodeImatic Tools.
+CodeImatic.codegen is a PascalScript template driven source code and static website generator for CodeImatic.

 Dependencies